massimofasciano/ai_wargame/README.md

 - a player loses their AI
 - a player cannot perform any action
-- a pre-determined number of moves has been reached (100 is a good number)
+- a pre-determined number of moves has been reached (default is 100)

 To determine the winner at the end of the game, these rules are applied: